-The topics of Canada’s hidden history of relationship with Indigenous peoples and lingering racism against Indigenous today, can be very sensitive.
+The topics of Canada's hidden history of relationship with Indigenous peoples and lingering racism against Indigenous today, can be very sensitive.
 A sensitivity is not a good enough reason to avoid these topics, but the sensitivity demands a high level of skill in the course facilitators to ensure the safety of participants.
-Certified ICC trainers/facilitators have adult education theory and practice, facilitation skill, theory and practice in facilitating difficult conversations, and in-depth knowledge of the curriculum areas.
-Certified ICC Facilitators have proven their skills and knowledge in a proctored exam and meet a quality of standard as set by the Indigenous Reconciliation Group.
+Certified ICC Facilitators (CICCF) have adult education theory and practice, facilitation skill, theory and practice in facilitating difficult conversations, and in-depth knowledge of the curriculum areas.
+CICCF have proven their skills and knowledge in a proctored exam and meet a quality of standard as set by the Indigenous Reconciliation Group.

 Certified ICC Facilitators in southern Canada

 A member of the Curve Lake First Nation, ON, Kristine has worked for Indigenous organizations at the local, provincial, and national levels, including the Native Women’s Resource Centre in Toronto, the Aboriginal Healing and Wellness Strategy, the Ontario Native Women’s Association, the Native Women’s Association of Canada, and the First Nations Market Housing Fund.
 Kristine is an active volunteer in the City of Ottawa including on the board of Tewegan Housing for Aboriginal Youth, a 12-bed transitional home for young First Nations, Inuit and Métis women who are homeless or at risk of becoming homeless.
-Kristine is the Education Specialist with the First Nations Health Managers Association.
+Kristine works with the First Nations Information Governance Centre.

 Gene Jamieson is a consultant, facilitator, and coach who grew up in the Six Nations of the Grand River territory near Brantford, Ontario in Canada.
 Armed with over twenty years in business and people development, Gene's personal mandate is to help people and organizations to be their best.
 As a business consultant, Gene works with organizations to define their goals and develop strategies to achieve them.
 As a professional coach, Gene works with individuals to identify where they are stuck in their lives and through active coaching, build a plan to achieve personal goals and happiness.
 Gene is best known for being thought-provoking and encouraging others to think outside the box.
 Gene is with Turtle Clan Management Consulting.